 Two Player Versus Mode

 Sonic 2 also included a two versus player mode where, playing as either Sonic or Tails, two players can have a split screen race on one of 3 different zones or a Special Stage.
 In the regular zone races, on either Emerald Hill Zone, Casino Night Zone or Mystic Cave Zone, players are ranked in 5 different areas with the highest score winning the round.
 On the Special Stage the winner is the one who collects the most rings.
 In the case of a tie in the regular zones a Special Stage is then ran to determine a winner.
 Two player mode also added a couple of new item boxes.
 One being a teleporter which switched the two players around, the other being a Dr. Robotnik item which damaged the player that found it.

 Compatibility with Sonic & Knuckles

 The Genesis version of this game was re-released on:

 Sonic the Hedgehog 2 has 11 zones, plus one special stage.
 This is twice as many as the original Sonic, which had 6 zones.
 However, a big difference this time around is that most of the zones have two acts instead of three.
 This is not a hard and fast rule though, as the Metropolis Zone has 3 acts and towards the end of the game Sky Chase Zone, Wing Fortress Zone and Death Egg Zone all have a single act.

 Emerald Hill Zone

 Chemical Plant Zone

 This zone is set in a bustling industrial city that is flooded with a neon pink liquid.
 Sonic can survive while submerged in this, but only for a limited time since there are no air bubbles.
 Dr. Robotnik makes his appearance with a suction tube clipped onto the bottom of his ship, which he uses to extract toxic materials from the liquid below.
-The player must attempt to avoid these attacks while remaining on the platform, which features panels that will successively rotate.
+The player must avoid his attacks while remaining on a series of platforms, which feature panels that will successively rotate.

 Aquatic Ruin Zone